 - Increase in the availability and reliability of travel choices

 - Improvement in the attractiveness, reliability and quality of transit

 - Increase in park-and-ride space supply, convenience and availability

-- Effective use of the region’s developed and emerging managed lanes network, including I-66, I-495, I-395 and I-95 through Integrated Corridor Management (ICM)
+- Effective use of the region’s developed and emerging managed lanes network, including I-66, I-495, Interstate 395 and Interstate 95 through Integrated Corridor Management (ICM)

-For additional information, please see the transit exhibits from the Public Information Meetings that were held in January and February 2015.
+For additional information, see the transit exhibits from the public information meetings held in January and February 2015.

 Transportation Management Plan